kubestellar/kubestellar/ONBOARDING.md

 Effective Date: June 1st, 2023

+  At KubeStellar we love our contributors.
+Our contributors can make various valuable contributions to our project.
+They can actively engage in code development by submitting pull requests, implementing new features, or fixing bugs.
+Additionally, contributors can assist with testing, CICD, documentation, providing clear and comprehensive guides, tutorials, and examples.
+Moreover, they can contribute to the project by participating in discussions, offering feedback, and helping to improve overall community engagement and collaboration.

 1. Introduction:
 The purpose of this policy is to ensure a smooth onboarding and offboarding process for members of the KubeStellar GitHub organization.
 This policy applies to all individuals joining or leaving the organization, including community contributors.